Skwangles/Skwangles/README.md

 ## :chart_with_upwards_trend: Other things I'm doing to improve
 I’m looking to collaborate on developer tools, cybersec applications or just any desktop software in general.
-I’m looking for help with the depth of my projects.
+I'm doing lots of little projects for myself, and those around me.

 ## ⚡ Fun fact:
-I've taught myself a second language, Danish, to a low-conversational level for literally no practical reason.
+I've taught myself a second language, Danish, to an intermediate level for literally no practical reason.

 ## :computer: Why do you want to be a Coder?</h2>
   Because I love the freedom it gives me to be creative and to solve problems!